williamxmejia/williamxmejia/README.md

 💻 Currently at student at Codeup learning full stack web development and graduating on June 27, 2022

-🔭 I’m currently working on spring-blog application and Capstone
+🔭 I’m currently working on Capstone: Hobby Hopper

-🌱 I’m currently learning Spring Boot services
+🌱 I’m currently learning Spring Boot

 🤔 I’m looking for work in Software Development